sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           without new data before terminating.
 The default is to wait indefinitely.
     --textgrid-suffix TEXTGRID_SUFFIX
-                          The file suffix in tg_dir indicating a TextGrid file --fill-symbol FILL_SYMBOL
+                          The file suffix in tg_dir indicating a TextGrid file.
+    --fill-symbol FILL_SYMBOL
                           If set, unlabelled intervals in the TextGrid files will be assigned this symbol.
 Relevant only if a point